jaraonthe-dot-net/ASB/doc/ASB Language.md

 An ASB program consists of one or more source files, which have the file ending `.asb`.
 The expected encoding is 8-bit **ASCII**.
 The behavior of codepoints outside of ASCII (e.g. ISO 8859, UTF-8) is undefined.
 ## Whitespace
 Whitespace is meaningful in the following ways:
 - Statements end at the end of a line.
-A new line is marked by the Line Feed or Newline character (Codepoint `0xA`).
+A new line is marked by the Line Feed or Newline character (Codepoint `0x0A`).
-- The Carriage Return (Codepoint `0xD`) and the Vertial Tab (Codepoint `0xB`) characters are always ignored.
+- The behavior for Carriage Return (Codepoint `0x0D`) and Vertical Tab (Codepoint `0x0B`) characters is undefined.
-- Any continuous amount of Space (Codepoint `0x20`) and Horizontal Tab (Codepoint `0x9`) characters are interpreted as one separator between two atoms.
+- Any continuous amount of Space (Codepoint `0x20`) and Horizontal Tab (Codepoint `0x09`) characters are interpreted as one separator between two atoms.
 Such a separator is optional in all cases where the atom separation can be determined by different means (e.g. a `%` atom followed by a name atom).
 > [!NOTE]
 > It follows that any indentation (be it with Spaces or Tabs) has no meaning.

+>[!TODO]
+>Note that `;` has same effect as newline has

 ## Numbers
 Numbers, both in the meta language as well as the user language, can be given in decimal, hexadecimal, octal, or binary format.
 The decimal format also supports negative numbers.